kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 2 - Introduction to Confucianism
+## Week 2 - Introduction to Confucianism {#confucianism}

 ### Preparation

-- Please make sure you have already signed up for your presentation weeks (maximum two per week)
+- Please make sure you have already signed up for your presentation week (whether recorded or in-person)
 - I strongly advise you to begin reading around the areas of your potential interest to settle on a general area for your long essay.
 This is not an essay that one researches and writes in the week or two before the deadline but a semester long work.
-* Why not get one of your blog entries out of the way by posting something on one of the elective readings you did for last week or this week?
-Or one of the further readings?
+- Why not get one of your blog entries out of the way by posting something on one of the elective readings you did for last week or this week?
+Or analysing a primary source?
+- Why not get one of your five handouts done for this week?
+- We will discuss some examples of essay titles that I'll share with you.

 ### Required Reading (~90)

 These readings will give you some basic exposure to the Analects, and Mengzi

 - Consider watching this [introductory video](https://ed.ted.com/lessons/who-was-confucius-bryan-w-van-norden) by Bryan W. Van Norden on Confucius.
-* Bryan W. Van Norden *Introduction to Classical Chinese Philosophy*, pp10-31 (Ch 1 III The Period of the Philosophers, Ch 2), and from Ch 6 Mengzi and Human Nature read only sections 1A1, 1A7, 2A6, 3A3, 6A1-3  (short loan)
+* Bryan W. Van Norden *Introduction to Classical Chinese Philosophy*, pp10-31 (Ch 1 III The Period of the Philosophers, Ch 2), and from Ch 6 Mengzi and Human Nature read only sections 1A1, 1A7, 2A6, 3A3, 6A1-3 [Ebook](https://library.st-andrews.ac.uk/record=b3064595~S5)
-* Philip J. Ivanhoe and Bryan W. Van Norden *Readings in Classical Chinese Philosophy* 2nd Edition, pp1-25 (from Ch 1 The Analects), pp116-151 (Ch 3 Mengzi)
+* Philip J. Ivanhoe and Bryan W. Van Norden *Readings in Classical Chinese Philosophy* 2nd Edition, pp1-25 (from Ch 1 The Analects), pp116-151 (Ch 3 Mengzi) [Ebook](https://library.st-andrews.ac.uk/record=b3064596~S5)

 ### Bonus Challenge

-Complete text adventure game, with translation exercise "The Hall of Sages," that I designed for my nephew as a Christmas puzzle: [http://huginn.net/projects/hall-of-sages/](http://huginn.net/projects/hall-of-sages/)
+Try this text adventure game, with translation exercise "The Hall of Sages," that I created for my nephew as a Christmas puzzle: [http://huginn.net/projects/hall-of-sages/](http://huginn.net/projects/hall-of-sages/).

 ### Elective Reading